A Multidimensional Szemer\'edi Theorem in the primes: Introduction

-In the above formula the linear forms $L_i(x)$ are considered as acting on $(\Z/N\Z)^t$ and the error term $o_{N,W\to\infty;m_0,t_0,k_0}(1)$ denotes a quantity that tends to 0 as \emph{both} $N\to\infty$ \emph{and} $W\to\infty$, for any fixed choice of $m_0,t_0,k_0$.
-In our context it is important to let $W=\prod_{p\leq \om}p\ $ be independent of $N$ to obtain the quantitative lower bound in Theorem 1.2, see also the remarks in \cite{GT1} (Sec.11).
-As all error terms in \eqref{linform} are independent of the choice of $b_i$'s, we will write $\nu$ for $\nu_{b_i}$ for simplicity of notations. \\ \\
+In the above formula the linear forms $L_i(x)$ are considered as acting on $(\Z/N\Z)^t$ and the error term $o_{\nw;\,m_0,t_0,k_0}(1)$ denotes a quantity that tends to 0 as both $N\to\infty$ and $W\to\infty$ for any fixed choice of $m_0,t_0,k_0$, i.e. the error term can be made smaller than any given $\eps>0$ by choosing both $W$ and $N$ sufficiently large with respect to $m_0,t_0,k_0$, and $\eps$.
+This refinement is important in obtaining the quantitative lower bound in Theorem 1.2, see also the remarks in \cite{GT1} (Sec.11).
+The error terms are independent of the choice of $b_i$'s, so we will write $\nu$ for $\nu_{b_i}$ for all $1 \leq i \leq d$ for simplicity of notations. \\\\ With the aid of this measure, we define the weight of a finite set $S \subseteq \Z^d$ as